To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

 Other types of business analytics applications do more than just respond to the current situation.
 These techniques help businesses predict which customers are less likely to return.
 They can then target advertising and promotions to these customers to improve retention.
 Here are some examples of predictive analytics in business:

-Casinos have embraced business analytics to improve their profits and keep customers coming back.
-Casinos have a complicated relationship with their customers.
-Though the house wins most of the time, players need to win enough to enjoy themselves and keep playing.
-Otherwise, players would quickly lose interest and stop coming back.
+Casinos use business analytics to improve their profits and keep customers coming back.
+Though the house wins most of the time, players typically need to win enough to enjoy themselves and keep playing.
+Otherwise, players may lose interest and stop coming back.
 By tracking players spending, casinos can learn which customers they make the most money from.
 They can offer greater incentives to these big spenders to keep them coming back.
 The collected data also helps these resorts understand which amenities are most popular.

 Business Analytics Tools

-Tools for use in business analytics ranges substantially in complexity.
+Tools for use in business analytics range substantially in complexity.
 Self-service analytics tools provide a simplified interface, often are paid services that can do basic data analytics tasks in a user-friendly way.
 Alternatively, advanced statistical analysis tools require programming and software engineering skills to use effectively.
 Many of these tools are open-source and available for free to users.
-They require a trained professional to be used but can provide more complex and specialized insight.

-The most popular and well-known tools in both data analytics and business analytics are open source programming languages that provide statistical tools.
-The two most popular options are R and Python (with the pandas library).
-Though they require programming and understanding of the underlying statistical techniques, they are flexible and powerful.
+The most well-known tools in both data analytics and business analytics are open source programming languages that provide statistical tools.
+Two widely used options are R and Python (with the pandas library).
 Any data processing or analysis task can be automated using these languages.
 R and Python both have large communities that provide support and many packages and libraries which provide added functionality and statistical methods.
 These include data visualization tools, advanced statistical algorithms, data scraping tools and much more.

 There are also paid statistical programming languages.
 These include SAS, SPSS and MATLAB.
 These languages have the advantage of paid support and professional development.
-However, they are not as popular as open source solutions.
+However, they are typically used less often than open source solutions.